Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

     * `--jobid` force enable scope to just this job id
     * `--jobscheduleid` force enable scope to just this job schedule id
 * `list` will list all jobs in the Batch account
-* `listtasks` will list tasks from jobs specified in the jobs configuration file
-    * `--all` list all tasks in all jobs in the account
-    * `--jobid` force scope to just this job id
-    * `--poll-until-tasks-complete` will poll until all tasks have completed
 * `migrate` will migrate jobs or job schedules to another pool.
 Ensure that the new target pool has the Docker images required to run the job.
     * `--jobid` force migration scope to just this job id